elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

  - `Doc` the updated DID document
  - `SignerAccount` is the account address that is signing the transaction

 The DID of the new DID document must match the existing document.
-All the validation rules applies also while replacing the document.
+All the validation rules also apply while replacing the document.

 ###### Deactivate